dnoegel/spotbox/Readme.md

 In order to use spotbox, you need to create a Spotify developer account and create a development app.
 Visit https://developer.spotify.com/dashboard in order to do so.
 ![spotify.png](docs/spotify.png)
+(Client ID and Client Secret in the screenshot are just for demo purposes and not actually valid)

 # Configure Spotbox
 Spotbox is configured in the file `~/.config/spotbox/spotbox.conf`: